ansonuser/ansonwang/content/post/anchor_free.md

 ### 1. Center Pooling and Center Constraint

-Center Pooling is introduced primarily to directly address the **Grouping Errors** prevalent in CornerNet and to handle the issue of weak local features at an object's geometric center.
+Center Pooling is introduced primarily to directly address the issue of weak local features(lead to wrong bounding boxes) at an object's geometric center.

 #### Core Motivation for Center Pooling